aas-integration/integration-test2/README.md

 - Java 8 JDK
   - JAVA_HOME environment variable must be set to the location of your JDK install.
 - Python 2.7 and some packages
-  - install required packages with `sudo pip install glob2 decorator networkx pydotplus subprocess32`
+  - install required packages with `sudo pip install glob2 decorator networkx==1.10 pydotplus subprocess32`
-     - if you don't have sudo privileges, install with `pip install --user glob2 networkx pydotplus subprocess32`
+     - if you don't have sudo privileges, install with `pip install --user glob2 decorator networkx==1.10 pydotplus subprocess32`

 ## How to run